aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-xps/convert-epub-to-xps/_index.md

 import java.io.FileInputStream;
 ```

-Now that you've imported the essential packages, let's break down the conversion process into simple steps.
+Now that the essential packages are imported, let’s dive into the actual conversion steps.

-## Conversion Process
+## How to Convert EPUB to XPS – Conversion Process

-Follow these step-by-step instructions to convert an EPUB document to XPS format using Aspose.HTML for Java:
+Follow these numbered steps.
+Each step includes a short explanation and the exact code you need.

-### Step 1: Load the EPUB Document
+### Step 1: Load the EPUB Document in Java

-To begin, load the source EPUB document using the following code snippet:
+Loading an EPUB file is as simple as opening a `FileInputStream`.
+This is where the secondary keyword **load epub java** naturally appears.

 ```java
 try (FileInputStream fileInputStream = new FileInputStream("input.epub")) {